hermanp/website/content/en/post/2021-01-05-about-the-bookmarks/index.en.md

 toc: true
 ---

+My [bookmarks](/en/resources/bookmarks/) is published under the Resources tab.
 I currently use Mozilla Firefox, formerly Google Chrome for browsing.
 I bookmark websites from the beginning.
 But why do I?

 ## Characteristics
 ### Saving